Member | Established: 1967 | Member since 1977

 SMO 7: International Financial Reporting Standards

-MIA has processes in place to address the requirements of SMO 7 on an ongoing basis.
-Having no direct responsibility for the adoption of IFRS, MIA focuses on providing guidance on the implementation of IFRS, reviewing drafts, and issuing comments on drafts issued by the Malaysian Accounting Standards Board (MASB), and is involved in MASB’s standard-setting process via working groups and task forces.
-MIA educates its members on MFRS adoption by sharing information with its members, offering relevant training, and providing technical assistance to members.
+MIA is responsible for other adoption and implementation support such as: providing guidance on the implementation of MFRS, reviewing exposure drafts and providing comments to the MASB, and participating in MASB’s standard-setting process via working groups and task forces.
+MIA educates its members on MFRS by offering relevant training and providing technical assistance.

 Current Status: Sustain